Run Wild Missoula

 Ask A Coach: Weight v Pace

-Q: “How much does weight really affect your pace?”
-A: From Julie McCloskey, RHN, Wild & Well Physiologically speaking, and looking solely at the overweight/obese population, this is not a super…
+Q: “How much does weight really affect your pace?” A: From Julie McCloskey, RHN, Wild & Well Physiologically speaking, and looking solely at the overweight/obese population, this is…

 Read More